Rating: ![]()

 I can't speak for the original dialogue, but the English dub is acted acceptably, and most of the voices have a cheesy edge to them that goes quite well with the theme of the movie.
 No particularly noteworthy performances, but no bad ones, either.
 As you might expect, the highlight of the soundtrack is some funky space-disco.

 Relatively unique in anime, but familiar territory for fans of '70s sci-fi or action movies.
+Closest in general theme and style is the old-school space opera movie and OVAs of Crusher Joe.
 The Professional: Golgo 13 has a heavy '80s retro thing going on and an even cooler protagonist, although that movie takes itself much more seriously than this one, and looks better.
-You'll also find some of the old fashioned, cheesy sci-fi thing in the old Dirty Pair movies (not Dirty Pair Flash, though).
+You'll also find some of the old fashioned, cheesy sci-fi thing in the classic Dirty Pair movies and TV series (not Dirty Pair Flash, though).
 Finally, the straightforward Lensman has a lot less cheese but is also old-school sci fi, and Midnight Eye Goku, due to its shared creator, has some similarities.

 Morally pretty loose, but not particularly graphic.
 Probably a 16-up, mainly on account of rather abstract nudity.